Chinese tea culture: History

+Legends

 Tea was identified in Southwest China over four thousand years ago.
-Most scholars credit Shen Nong, considered the father of medicine and agriculture, as the first person to discover the effects of tea.
+Ancient Chinese sources like the Classic of Tea and the Shennong Ben Cao Jing credit Shen Nong, a mythical patron of medicine and agriculture, as the first person to discover the effects of tea in China.
 He was known to have tasted numerous leaves to determine if they could be used as food or medicine.
 According to legend, there are two different accounts telling how he discovered tea's beneficial attributes.
 First, it is said he had a transparent stomach where he could see how his stomach was reacting to what he ate.
 After a long day of picking leaves, he was tired, and when he was boiling water, some leaves fell in.
 It was sweet when he drank the water, and he enjoyed the taste.
 Soon after that, he became more energized.
 In the second accounting, Shen Nong tasted 72 poisonous leaves and became very sick, and was close to death.
 When some leaves fell beside him, he put them in his mouth and chewed them.
 Before long, he was feeling better and more energized, so he ate more leaves.
 Soon after, the poison left his body.
 The first book written about the medical effects of tea was the Shen Nong Herbal.
-It is believed the people of ancient China ate tea leaves throughout history.
-However, the development of tea as a cultural aspect of China was developed over time.

-Zhou Dynasty (1046-256 BC)

-In the beginning, tea was a luxury item used mainly by nobles and royalty.
-The elite began to drink tea to energize the body and clear the mind instead of only for medical purposes.
-Teas were boiled with other plants to make a tea soup which was considered a combination of medicine, food, and drink.
-The consumption of the soup did not become popular among the masses due to its bitter taste.
-Records also indicate that ritual worship during the Zhou Dynasty included tea ceremonies led by officials.
-Tea was considered an exotic plant from southern China, so it was offered as tribute to the emperor and was served to the nobles.

-Han Dynasty (206 BC-AD 220)

-Improved picking and processing of wild tea refined the taste of tea.
-It became a pleasant source of refreshment popular with the nobles.
+Pre-history

+The geographical home of tea in China is in the southern regions (such as Yunnan and Sichuan), the homelands of the Hani, Yi, Bai, Dai, Bulang, Wa, and De'ang ethnic groups.
+It is believed that various peoples from southern China had been eating tea leaves since ancient pre-historic times.
+These ethnic groups continue to eat tea leaves in traditional ways today.